 Interviews may be conducted face-to-face if public health conditions allow for this.
 You can choose to be interviewed at home, at The Ville, or St. Thomas University.
 They may also be conducted over the phone or via video conferencing (Skype or Zoom), according to your preference.
 You will be asked for your permission for us to audio record face-to-face or phone interviews and video record Skype or Zoom interviews

 In addition to the interviews, we would also like you to keep a diary of what happens throughout the project.
 You do not have to write in this every day, nor do you have to be very detailed.
 The purpose of the diary is to help you remember what has happened since the last interview.
 We do not need to see the diary as part of the evaluation, but it

 will be helpful when it comes to telling us about all that has happened.

 You will also be invited to participate in one or two review group meetings with others involved in the project.
 These meetings are an opportunity to share experiences and a chance to think about what would make the project better as a group.

-This project has been approved by the St. Thomas University Research Ethics Board, reference number 2020-15.
-If you have any concerns or questions regarding your rights as a participant in this study, you may contact the Vice-Chair of STU REB,
+This project was approved by the St. Thomas University Research Ethics Board, reference number 2020-15.
+For questions, you may contact the Vice-Chair of STU REB, firstname.lastname@example.org